juancarloschou/AI-Chess/README.md

 # AI-Chess
-Artificial intelligence web application for chess with the minimax algorithm with pruning and heuristics
+Artificial intelligence web application for chess with the MiniMax algorithm with pruning and heuristics